Skip to content

 Another famous tourist attraction that one should not miss when in the country is the National Museum of Mauritania.

 The National Museum of Mauritania also comprises the Mauritanian Manuscripts Conservation Centre, the Mauritanian Institute of Scientific Research, and the National Library of Mauritania.
-The latter contains over 10,000 volumes and has seven branches located in different cities.
+The latter contains over 10,000 volumes and has seven branches in different cities.

 4. Ancient Ksour of Ouadane, Chinguetti, Tichitt and Oualata